The following is a guest post by fellow blogger and author, Andie Mitchell.

 No matter what your favorite burger normally is, these loaded black bean patties are worth trying.
 Feel free to bake them instead of pan-frying, and leftovers are encouraged since they freeze well, too!

-- 2 scallions, white and light-green parts, cut in half
+- 2 green onions white and light-green parts, cut in half

-- 2 large carrots, cut into a few pieces
+- 2 carrots large, cut into a few pieces

-- ½ medium red bell pepper, seeded, ribs removed, and cut into a few pieces
+- ½ bell pepper red, seeded, ribs removed, and cut into a few pieces

 - ½ teaspoon garlic powder